 My advice is to always check the reviews of your host, put it the dates of your stay to get an accurate price and google the area of the place before booking, always leave feedback and have good communication with your host over messages; it really makes a difference.

-Don’t forget family hostels; there are many hostels on hostelworld which are family friendly and are a cheaper alternative to a hotel.
+There are many hostels on hostelworld which are family friendly and are a cheaper alternative to a hotel.
 We like Igloo Hostel in Nottingham as an example.

 Extra tip: If you use my refer a friend code on airbnb and book a stay we both get rewarded £25 travel credit, which is amazing!
 My code is ncooper47.
-No catch, no sponsors; you have your own refer link once joining too.
+No catch, you have your own refer link once joining too.
 If you use mine, thank you!

 If you are staying overnight, buy groceries from a local supermarket to take back to your apartment.
 We often just buy sandwiches and salads to eat when we are staying away as it is a cheaper alternative to eating out.

 If you are staying for longer than a few nights, choose accommodation that has kitchen facilities so you can cook and prepare your own food.
 Plan your meals and packed lunches ahead of time.

 If you have any annual passes these are a great way to save money and make your returns a free day, see my 7 annual passes blog here.